elenderg/PAL-1000/instruções de compilação.md

 # PART 1
 This is the first part.
 It assumes familiarity with Plain English and the CAL-4700 development environment.
 Let me know how you do with it.
 Ask any questions that come to mind.
-When developing a compiler and integrated development environment, we need to keep three "generations" in mind:
+When developing a compiler and integrated development environment, we need to keep three "_generations_" in mind:
 The *CAL-4700*: The program we're using to do the development.
 The *CAL-4700's son*: The program we're developing.
 The *CAL-4700's son's daughter*: The program we hope to compile with our new program.